 In Focus: The Chicago Freedom Movement and the Fight for Fair HousingMarch 4 – June 20, 2021

-For related interviews, activities, and more visit our Museum From Home page
+For related interviews, press segments, activities, and more visit our Museum From Home page.

 This exhibition is generously sponsored by the JCS Arts, Health and Education Fund of the DuPage Foundation and David C. & Sarajean Ruttenberg Arts Foundation